thecodexhub/request-validator/README.md

 ## 🧭 Overview

-The goal of this library is to provide functionalities to simplify request object validation in Dart Frog applications.
-It allows to define custom validation rules for different fields within the request object, ensuring data integrity and preventing invalid processing.
+This library aims to provide functionalities to simplify request object validation in Dart Frog applications.
+It allows the definition of custom validation rules for different fields within the request object, ensuring data integrity and preventing invalid processing.

 ## 🚧 Installation